harshitpathak18/MedicalBot/screenshots/readme.md

-Contains some working screenshot of the file
+Contains some working screenshots of the file